 Southwest says reviewing summer flights as bookings stall

-Southwest Airlines Co on Thursday warned that travel demand would remain depressed until a vaccine or treatment for COVID-19 becomes available, as it posted a US$915 million loss for the second quarter.

-REUTERS: Southwest Airlines Co said on Thursday it is rethinking the number of flights it had planned to add in August and September as weakening revenue pushes its daily cash burn up.
+REUTERS: Southwest Airlines said on Thursday (Jul 23) it is rethinking the number of flights it had planned to add in August and September as weakening revenue pushes its daily cash burn up.

 Over the second quarter, Southwest said its average core cash burn had nearly halved to US$16 million a day from US$30 million in April as revenue improved, but it estimated the burn rate to be US$18 million in July, rising to an average of US$23 million per day in the third quarter.